Indoor tanning

 Indoor tanning involves using a device that emits ultraviolet radiation to produce a cosmetic tan.
 (Note: Lessin et al. (2012): "UVA is predominantly responsible for tanning of the skin and UVB is responsible for burning.
-Tanning is a human defense mechanism directed against DNA damage induced by UVR exposures.
-Melanin-containing melanocytes are closely associated with keratinocytes within the epidermis, and baseline pigmentation is tightly controlled by complex cellular and intercellular pathways.
+Tanning is a human defense mechanism against DNA damage induced by UVR exposures.
+Melanin-containing melanocytes are closely associated with keratinocytes within the epidermis, and complex cellular and intercellular pathways control baseline pigmentation.
 Evolutionary and adaptive changes have created diversity of human pigmentation, skin types, and tanning capacities.
 Tanning results when UVR-induced melanogenesis increases pigment levels in the skin above baseline, and repeated exposures maintain these elevated levels.
-Tanning is a secondary response to UVR-induced DNA damage and molecularly linked to DNA repair pathways.
+Tanning is a secondary response to UVR-induced DNA damage and is molecularly linked to DNA repair pathways.
 Tanning beds produce UVR similar to the sun, and likewise cause DNA damage and contribute to the development of skin cancers among humans.")
 Typically found in tanning salons, gyms, spas, hotels, and sporting facilities, and less often in private residences, the most common device is a horizontal tanning bed, also known as a sunbed or solarium.
 Vertical devices are known as tanning booths or stand-up sunbeds.

 Indoor tanning became widespread in the Western world in the late 1970s.
 The practice finds a cultural parallel in skin whitening in Asian countries, and both support multibillion-dollar industries.
 Most indoor tanners are women, 16–25 years old, who want to improve their appearance or mood, acquire a pre-holiday tan, or treat a skin condition.

-Once the connection between indoor tanning and skin cancer was confirmed, the number and use of indoor tanning facilities have declined, and many countries have either banned the practice outright or banned it for use by people under the age of 18 years.
+Indoor tanning increases the risk of developing skin cancer.
+As such, the number and usage of tanning facilities have declined, and many countries have either banned the practice outright or for people under 18 years of age.